-Urmston Grammar is a SCHOOL, as well as a Science and Language College; an environment for work and for setting an example to younger students and to the local community.
+Urmston Grammar is an Academy with Science and Language status; an environment for work and for setting an example to younger students and to the local community.
 To recognize growing maturity and individuality, we do not require Sixth Form to wear uniform.
 However, we require adherence to some basic standards of business-style dress.

 Students are expected to wear smart, dark, business-like clothing and footwear.
 Clothing must be neat, clean and suitable for a school environment.
 Shabby or dirty clothing and footwear are not acceptable.